Waziup/waziup.io-old/content/documentation/installation/configure-vamp.md

     }
     ...
     ```
-5. (Re)start Vamp by restarting the Java process by hand.
+5. (Re)start waziup by restarting the Java process by hand.

 #### Kubernetes
-Specify Kubernetes as the container driver in the Vamp `application.conf` file.
+Specify Kubernetes as the container driver in the waziup `application.conf` file.

-Taken from the example `application.conf` file for Kubernetes ([github.com/magneticio - vamp-kubernetes](https://github.com/magneticio/vamp-docker/blob/master/vamp-kubernetes/application.conf)):
+Taken from the example `application.conf` file for Kubernetes ([github.com/magneticio - waziup-kubernetes](https://github.com/magneticio/waziup-docker/blob/master/waziup-kubernetes/application.conf)):

 ```
   ...